Stocks climb on Wall Street as investors focus on earnings

 AP Business Writers

-Stocks are rising again on Wall Street in afternoon trading Tuesday, adding to weekly gains for major indexes that have been mired in a broad slump amid inflation and recession concerns.
+Stocks closed broadly higher again on Wall Street Tuesday, adding to weekly gains for major indexes that have been mired in a broad slump amid inflation and recession concerns.

-The gains were broad, with most of the stocks in the S&P 500 in the green.
-The rally lost some of its momentum from earlier in the day, the latest knee-jerk motion in a market that has been moving erratically in recent weeks.
+Trading was choppy, at one point pulling the Nasdaq into the red as technology stocks lost ground then rallied by the end of the day.
+It was the latest knee-jerk motion in a market that has been moving erratically in recent weeks.
 Major indexes are still stuck in a bear market, which is when they’ve fallen at least 20% from their most recent all-time highs.

-The latest round of corporate earnings are a big focus for investors this week with little economic data expected.
-Investment bank Goldman Sachs rose 2.1% after delivering results that beat estimates, which helped lift shares in other lenders.
+Investors are primarily focusing on the latest round of corporate earnings this week, given there’s little economic data expected.
+Investment bank Goldman Sachs rose 2.3% after delivering results that beat estimates, which helped lift shares in other lenders.
 Banks have been rallying since Friday, when several reported strong quarterly results.

 Corporate earnings are the latest pieces of information Wall Street can use to try and get a better sense of the economy’s path ahead amid stubbornly hot inflation and growing recession fears.
 The Federal Reserve has been raising interest rates in an effort to make borrowing more difficult and slow economic growth.
 The goal is to hit the brakes on the economy just enough to tame inflation, but the strategy risks slowing the economy too much and causing a recession.